 By Drew Grey, CPA, Partner

-The above is not tax advice for any client or matter; it is provided as a topic of general interest to our readers and should not be used for tax planning purposes.
+The above is not tax advice for any client or matter; it is provided as a topic of general interest to our readers.
 Each client’s situation contains unique facts.

-If you are interested in exploring how these rules could benefit you, please contact Drew Grey at (818) 995-0090 or at firstname.lastname@example.org to receive advice on your specific matter.
+If you would like to discuss the implications of this important development for your estate planning, please contact Drew Grey at (818) 995-0090 or at email@example.com to receive advice on your specific matter.